U.S. options clearer moves to end trade type dominated by Nasdaq

-SAN FRANCISCO (Reuters) - The clearinghouse for all stock options said Thursday it will adopt a policy aimed at abolishing a dividend-linked trading strategy that critics say could destabilize markets if left unchecked.
+SAN FRANCISCO, May 23 (Reuters) - The clearinghouse for all U.S. stock options said Thursday it will adopt a policy aimed at abolishing a dividend-linked trading strategy that critics say could destabilize markets if left unchecked.

 “The new policy will likely result in a significant reduction in dividend plays,” OCC said in a statement.